esper-io/dev-docs/docs/home/console.md

 ### Devices Pane

-Once you’ve onboarded devices to Esper, the Devices Pane in Devices & Groups view will be available to list all the devices under management.
+Once you have onboarded devices to Esper, the Devices Pane in Devices & Groups view will be available to list all the devices under management.
 Every device enrolled into an Esper endpoint receives a Device ID, which uses a short code prefix followed by a four character identifier.
 For example, the below devices are all HI-ANDI shown in the default List View.
 You can change this identifier in [Company Settings].
 You can also assign a custom alias to each device to give it a friendly name in addition to the device name when in Grid View, noting the Device ID is often used as a parameter by the Esper API.

 The default view for the Device Pane is List View.